Steven J. Raica: Bishop of Gaylord

 On June 27, 2014, Pope Francis appointed Raica as the fifth bishop of Gaylord.
 He was consecrated by Archbishop Allen Vigneron on August 28, 2014, in St. Mary, Our Lady of Mount Carmel Cathedral in Gaylord, Michigan.
 Bishop Emeritus Carl Mengeling and Coadjutor Archbishop Bernard Hebda were the principal co-consecrators.

-In February 2017, Reverend Sylvestre Obwaka, a Nigerian priest from St. Ignatius Parish in Rogers City, Michigan, was arrested on sexual assault charges.
+In February 2017, Sylvestre Obwaka, a Nigerian priest from St. Ignatius Parish in Rogers City, Michigan, was arrested on sexual assault charges.
 Another priest had accused Obwaka of assaulting him when he was sleeping at Obwaka's residence after a night of drinking.
 Raica later spoke with Obwaka, who admitted sexual contact with the man.
 Obwaka was acquitted in July 2017.

 Bishop of Birmingham

 Francis named Raica as bishop of Birmingham on March 25, 2020.
 He was installed on June 23, 2020.

 Raica can converse in Italian and Polish, and has a reading knowledge of Latin, French, Spanish and German.